 c.
-Smart Grid Activities: SCE&G currently has approximately 9,600 AMI (Advanced Metering Infrastructure) meters that are installed predominately on our medium to large commercial customers as well as our smaller industrial customers.
+Smart Grid Activities:

+AMI (Advanced Metering Infrastructure): SCE&G currently has approximately 14,000 AMI meters that are installed predominately on our medium to large commercial and industrial customers.
 Other applications where this technology is deployed include all time-of-use accounts and all accounts with customer generation (net metering).
 These meters utilize public wireless networks as the communication backbone and have full two-way communication capability.
-Register readings and load profile data are remotely collected daily from all AMI meters.
+Register readings and load profile interval data are remotely collected daily from all AMI meters.
 In addition to traditional metering functions, the technology also provides real-time monitoring capability including power outage/restoration, meter/site diagnostics, and power quality monitoring.
 Load profile data is provided to customers daily via web applications enabling these customers to have quick access to energy usage allowing better management of their energy consumption.

-d.
+SCE&G is in the planning stages for deploying mass AMI technology for all electric meters.

 Distribution Automation: SCE&G is continuing to expand the penetration of automated Supervisory Control and Data Acquisition ("SCADA") switching and other intelligent devices throughout the system.
-We have approximately 1000 SCADA switches and reclosers, most of which can detect system outages and operate automatically to isolate sections of line with problems thereby minimizing the number of affected customers.
+We have approximately 1,000 SCADA switches and reclosers, most of which can detect system outages and operate automatically to isolate sections of line with problems thereby minimizing the number of affected customers.
 Some of these isolating switches can communicate with each other to determine the optimal configuration to restore service to as many customers as possible without operator intervention.
 We are continuing to evaluate systems that will enable these automated devices to communicate with each other and safely reconfigure the system in a fully automated fashion, let operators know exactly where the faulted section of a line is, and monitor the status of the system as it is affected by outages, switching, and customer generation (solar).

-e.
-Environmental Mitigation Activities: On January 1, 2015, the Clean Air Interstate Rule (CAIR) was replaced by the Cross State Air Pollution Rule (CSAPR), which set new emission limits for Annual and Seasonal NO_X and also for Annual SO2.
+d.
+Environmental Mitigation Activities:

+On January 1, 2015, the Clean Air Interstate Rule (CAIR) was replaced by the Cross State Air Pollution Rule (CSAPR), which set new emission limits for Annual and Seasonal NOX and also for Annual SO2.
 In addition the existing Acid Rain Program (ARP) continues in effect for annual SO2 emissions.

-To meet the compliance requirements for NO_X, SCE&G (& GENCO) has installed Selective Catalytic Reduction equipment (SCRs) at Wateree, Cope and Williams Stations.
-Also all coal fired units have previously installed low NO_X burners.
+To meet the compliance requirements for NOX, SCE&G (& GENCO) has installed Selective Catalytic Reduction equipment (SCRs) at Wateree, Cope and Williams Stations.
+Also, all coal fired units have previously installed low NOX burners.